Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Methods

-Since our distribution (which is the hyper-posterior of the PDB model fit to GWTC-3) does not depend on a binary classification, we have the freedom to define appropriate mass ranges for the astrophysical subpopulations that we consider.
-To differentiate between a BH and NS, we use Eq.~(12) of \cite{Breu_2016}, which computes the maximum mass of a uniformly rotating NS, ($M_{\rm max,{R}}$). $M_{\rm max,{R}}$ in turn depends on the maximum mass of a non-rotating NS (the Tolman-Oppenheimer-Volkoff, TOV, limit $M_{\rm TOV}$; \cite{PhysRev.55.374,Kalogera_1996} ) and is therefore dependent of the EOS.
-For our fiducial EOS, $M_{\rm TOV,{\rm fid}}$ is 2.436 M$_{\odot}$.
-For the softer and stiffer EOSs, $M_{\rm TOV,{\rm l95}}$ and $M_{\rm TOV,{\rm u95}}$ are 2.069 $M_{\odot}$ and 2.641 $M_{\odot}$ respectively.
+Since our compact object population (which is drawn based on the PDB model hyper-parameters posterior from GWTC-3) does not depend on a binary classification, we define appropriate mass ranges for NS/BH boundaries using Eq.~(12) of \cite{Breu_2016}, which gives the maximum mass of a uniformly rotating NS, in terms of the maximum mass of a non-rotating NS, Tolman–Oppenheimer–Volkoff (TOV) limit $M_{\rm TOV}$ \cite{PhysRev.55.374,Kalogera_1996}.
+This boundary is EOS dependent.
+For our fiducial EOS we adopt $M_{\rm TOV,fid} = 2.436~M_{\odot}$.
+For the softer and stiffer EOSs, we take $M_{\rm TOV,l95} = 2.069~M_{\odot}$ and $M_{\rm TOV,u95} = 2.641~M_{\odot}$, respectively.